Economic and financial terms

 Costs incurred for the acquisition of long-term assets where the useful life does not expire over one reporting period.

 A valid indicator of the ability to meet financial obligations.
-Net financial debt is represented by gross financial debt minus cash and cash equivalents, as well as other financial receivables not held for operating activities.
+Net financial debt is represented by gross financial debt minus cash and cash equivalents as well as other financial receivables not held for operations.

 Net cost incurred for using third-party capital.
 Includes other net expense related to financial operations.

 Net investments of an operational nature, represented by the sum of net working capital and fixed assets, provisions for employee benefits and assets and liabilities held for sale.